Orostachys fimbriata (Turcz.) A.Berger

 How to Grow and Care

-As with most similar genera of Crassulaceae family, this plant can survive in fairly poor soil, so long as it is well draining.
-This genera is very cold-hardy and can survive temperatures to -30 °F (-34 °C).
+As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
+This genera is very cold-hardy and can survive temperatures of -30 °F (-34 °C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
 Orostachys actively in spring and summer.
-It requires some bright light.
-This plant doesn't tolerate high humidity well.
+It requires some bright light and does not tolerate high humidity well.